32 C

 The government debated the agenda of reservation for dominant Vokkaliga and Lingayat communities in its last Cabinet Meeting on March 27.
 The hike facilitates by removing Muslims from the B2B Backward Classes Category.
 It says that the community received four percent of reservations.

-In the Cabinet Meeting of March 24, Bommai also said that “There is no provision under the Constitution for a reservation to religious minorities.
+In the Cabinet Meeting of March 24, Bommai also said “There is no provision under the Constitution for a reservation to religious minorities.
 It was struck down by the court in Andhra Pradesh.
 Even Dr. B R Ambedkar had said that reservation was for castes.”

 Amit Shah congratulated the Bommai government by saying, ” Reservation granted to minorities was not constitutional.
 There is no provision in the Constitution to give reservation based on religion”.

-On March 24 that the reclassification of the quota was based on an interim report submitted by the Karnataka State Commission for Backward Classes.
+On March 24 the reclassification of the quota was based on an interim report submitted by the Karnataka State Commission for Backward Classes.

 Castes and groups falling under the 2C category now include Vokkaligas and its subcastes.
 Veerashaiva Lingayats and all Lingayat subsets come under the 2D category.